 Research underpinning the development of plants and microbes as green factories is focused in the Centre for Novel Agricultural Products (CNAP), based in the Department of Biology at the University of York.
 Founded in 1999 with the help of a benefaction from the Garfield Weston Foundation, CNAP is an award winning, internationally recognised centre delivering research excellence with impact.
-Research is undertaken by around 80 staff and students in a highly distinctive academic environment, led by four professors: Ian Graham (Director), Neil Bruce, Robert Edwards and Simon McQueen-Mason.
+Research is undertaken by around 80 staff and students in a highly distinctive academic environment, led by five professors: Ian Graham (Director), Ian Bancroft, Neil Bruce, Robert Edwards and Simon McQueen-Mason.

-Biorenewables is major research focus of CNAP, with well-established programmes in industrial biotechnology and bioenergy encompassing areas such as plant oils and high value chemicals for a range of industrial applications, along with projects aimed at biomass development for use as biofuels.
+Biorenewables are a major research focus of CNAP, with well-established programmes in industrial biotechnology and bioenergy encompassing areas such as plant oils and high value chemicals for a range of industrial applications, along with projects aimed at biomass development for use as biofuels.
 We routinely use molecular breeding technologies for the rapid improvement of both domesticated and wild species for food and other high value chemical based applications.
 For example, over the past six years the CNAP Artemisia Research Project has successfully developed new varieties of the medicinal plant Artemisia annua; the primary source of the leading anti-malarial drug artemisinin (www.york.ac.uk/org/cnap/artemisiaproject).

 Building on the successful CNAP model, the University of York has recently established the Biorenewables Development Centre as a not-for profit company that provides industry with new processes to convert plants and biowastes into high value products (www.biorenewables.org).

 CNAP receives support for specific research programmes from a range of sources including the Biotechnology and Biological Sciences Research Council, The Bill and Melinda Gates Foundation, EU framework programmes, government departments and industry.

 Professor Ian Graham, CNAP Director